 Adam Was Not the First Human, for the Bible Tells Us So

 The creation of man in Genesis has always been read to mean that Adam was the first human God created.
 Why is that exactly?
-It doesn't state that anywhere.
-In fact, what it actually says is that God created humans on day 6 of the creation account in chapter 1, then it says God rested on day 7 at the beginning of chapter 2, then comes the story of Adam's creation.
+This isn't stated anywhere.
+In fact, what it actually says is that God created humans on day 6 of the creation account in chapter 1, then God rested on day 7 at the beginning of chapter 2, then comes the story of Adam's creation.
 It's nothing more than an assumption that these are two tellings of the same event.

 For most of recorded human history, it really didn't matter.
 The events listed in the creation account were of little consequence.
 Whether God created all the earth in six days or in 4.54 billion years was irrelevant as there was no way of knowing one way or the other.
 There wasn't any reason to even suspect it was any different than how it read, and the overall message of the Bible didn't hinge on it.

-Today it does matter.
-In these modern times, we now understand more about the history of the earth and humanity than was ever before possible.
-And that modern understanding has proven to be in direct conflict with traditional interpretations of Genesis.
-This has resulted in many rejecting the Bible as nothing more than mythology and many others rejecting modern wisdom and scientific progress as false.
+Today, it does matter.
+In these modern times, we now understand more about the history of the earth and humanity than ever before.
+Modern understanding has proven to be in direct conflict with traditional interpretations of Genesis.
+This has resulted in many rejecting the Bible as nothing more than mythology, and many others rejecting modern wisdom and scientific progress as false.

 The interpretation that says Adam was the first man in existence is the primary misconception that makes the Bible and modern science seemingly incompatible.
 Correcting this one small error takes pre-flood Genesis out of the realm of mythology and plants it firmly into known history.